 We are told that we all need to cut back on the salt.
 And for most people – this is very prudent advice – especially those who are inactive or eating highly processed diets – which generally delivers too much salt.
 Excess dietary salt can increase blood pressure, which is linked to an increased risk of stroke and heart attacks, and can also strain the kidneys.
 For high risk people, cutting back on high salt foods and increasing the intake of potassium-rich foods could reduce stroke by 21% studies show.
 (Read: Shifting the balance of sodium and potassium).
 Often – just cutting way back on processed foods can accomplish that!

-Certain people might actually need a little more sodium than they are getting – including those suffering from adrenal fatigue/hypofunction, chronically low blood pressure, and endurance athletes.
+Certain people might actually need more sodium than they are getting – including those suffering from adrenal fatigue/hypofunction, chronically low blood pressure, and endurance athletes.

 Salt is a combination of sodium and chloride – which are two important electrolytes.
 Electrolytes are electrically charged ions in our blood – they regulate our fluids balance, blood pressure, are needed for the proper functioning of nerves and muscles, and energy production – they are kind of like our ‘spark plugs.’
 When an athlete works out – they sweat – which means they lose fluids and electrolytes.
 So if an athlete gets depleted of electrolytes (including sodium) – they could start to feel fatigued, weak, sore and generally could run out of steam.
 If allowed to progress – it can become more serious, even life-threatening.